iamshadmirza/BlogsByShad/blogs/how to write/index.md

 - A curated list of [Awesome technical writing resource](https://github.com/BolajiAyodeji/awesome-technical-writing).

 If you liked the article, you might wanna connect with on [twitter](https://www.twitter.com/iamshadmirza).
-Thanks for reading.
-Take and stay safe.
+Don't forget to bookmark the blog, thanks for reading.
+Take care and stay safe.
 Shad.

 *All graphics are courtesy of [unDraw](https://undraw.co)*